Seema Bansal on Education

 A look at BCG’s Seema Bansal and her TED Talk “How to fix a broken education system without any money”

 Public school systems are supposed to be a great and inclusive option for all families.
-However, public schools all over the world often fall short due to a numberĀ of reasons and difficulties that can arise.
+However, public schools all over the world often fall short due to a number of reasons and difficulties that can arise.
 Overcrowding coupled with under funding is a problem that many schools can’t overcome.
 Seema Bansal works in India to reform the public school system in one of their states.

-Seema Bansal is an associate director at The Boston Consulting Group (BCG) in New Delhi, India.
-She leads the company’sĀ Social Impact practice in India and is a member of the firmā€™s People & Organization and Public Sector practices.
-In the social impact and public sector fields, sheĀ works on various project initiatives in education, food security and nutrition, and governance within government agencies.
+While she was the associate director of The Boston Consulting Group (BCG), Seema Bansal led the company’s Social Impact practice in India and is a member of the firm’s People & Organization and Public Sector practices.
+In the social impact and public sector fields, she works on various project initiatives in education, food security and nutrition, and governance within government agencies.

-Bansal believes that governments can actuallyĀ make a meaningful difference in education.
+Bansal believes that governments can actually make a meaningful difference in education.
 In her TED Talk “How to fix a broken education system without any money,” she discusses her work in helping to completely transform the Haryana, India school system.

 What’s the problem?